 Initiatives

-Encyclopedia of the Bible and its Reception
+Encyclopedia of the Bible and Its Reception

-imageI serve as the Modern Judaism co-editor for the Encyclopedia of the Bible and its Reception (De Gruyter).
+imageI serve as the Modern Judaism Editor for the Encyclopedia of the Bible and Its Reception (De Gruyter).
 The EBR is the first comprehensive research tool to fully incorporate the history of the interpretation and reception of biblical themes, concepts, and characters in Judaism, Christianity, Islam, other religions, and the arts — literature, visual arts, music, dance, and film — into an encyclopedic treatment of the Bible.
 The EBR is available in both print and online formats.

 Peak to Peak Series